Close

 Where are the best restaurants and culinary experiences along Corsica?

-Corsica is known for its sophisticated yet characterful cuisine.
-Le Pirate in Erbalunga is particularly charming for seafood with views, while Domaine de Murtoli’s La Table de la Ferme offers refined dining on a private estate in an entirely natural setting.
-Cala di Greco near Bonifacio is praised for its sunset dining experience.
+Corsica is celebrated for cuisine that feels both polished and deeply rooted.
+During a Corsica yacht charter, Le Pirate in Erbalunga is a lovely choice for seafood with a sea facing terrace, while Domaine de Murtoli’s La Table de la Ferme delivers exceptional cooking on a private estate surrounded by untouched countryside.
+Near Bonifacio, Cala di Greco is well regarded for a sunset dinner with sweeping views.

 Contact Us